 You can appeal by sending a written appeal to the address on the notice of adverse determination or by calling us.
-See the How to contact us for help section.
 You need to include:

 - Your name

-- The contract holder's name
+- The policyholder's name

 - A copy of the adverse determination

 - Your reasons for making the appeal

 - Any other information you would like us to consider

+- If you appealed verbally or by phone, we will send you a one page appeal form to be filled out by you or your authorized representative

 Another person may submit an appeal for you, including a dental provider.
 That person is called an authorized representative.
 You need to tell us if you choose to have someone else appeal for you (even if it is your dental provider).
 You should fill out an authorized representative form telling us that you are allowing someone to appeal for you.
 You can get this form on our website or by contacting us.
-See the How to contact us for help section.
 The form will tell you where to send it to us.
 You can use an authorized representative at any level of appeal.